AaronRMartinez/Microsoft-Sentinel-Home-Lab/README.md

 ## Languages Used

-**PowerShell** Script used to extract and forward Windows Event Viewer metadata of RDP failed logon logs
+**PowerShell:** Script used to extract and forward Windows Event Viewer metadata of RDP failed logon logs